meedan/check-bots/README.md

 ## Usage

 * Copy `config.js.example` to `config.js` and define your configurations
+* Run `npm install` to install the dependencies on your first run or if you change dependencies.
 * Run `npm run build`
 * Create an AWS Lambda function with an API gateway and upload the ZIP file from the previous step
 * Define the correct handler (e.g., `youtube.handler` or `exif.handler`)